MicrosoftDocs/win32/desktop-src/WinHttp/option-flags.md

 | 0x00000200 | Enable TLS 1.1 by default |
 | 0x00000800 | Enable TLS 1.2 by default |

-For example:

-You want to override the default values for **WINHTTP_OPTION_SECURE_PROTOCOLS** to specify TLS 1.1 and TLS 1.2.

-Take the value for TLS 1.1 (0x00000200) and the value for TLS 1.2 (0x00000800), add them together in calculator (in programmer mode), and the resulting registry value would be 0x00000A00.
+For example, if you want to override the default values for **WINHTTP_OPTION_SECURE_PROTOCOLS** to specify TLS 1.1 and TLS 1.2.
+In that case, take the value for TLS 1.1 (0x00000200) and the value for TLS 1.2 (0x00000800), add them together in calculator (in programmer mode), and the resulting registry value would be 0x00000A00.

 ## WINHTTP_OPTION_SECURITY_CERTIFICATE_STRUCT